 Show Off Your Snow Skills at Dodge Ridge, Tuolumne County

-Ski your way out of 2023 at Tuolumne County’s Dodge Ridge Mountain Resort, which hosts its party from 3–7 p.m.
-The shindig with live music, food and drink, and giveaways culminates with a torchlight parade and a “rail jam” display of tricks and maneuvers by skiers and snowboarders, followed by fireworks.
+Ski your way out of 2025 at Tuolumne County’s Dodge Ridge Mountain Resort, which hosts its party from 4–6 p.m.
+The shindig with a live jazz band and giveaways culminates with a fireworks display.

 Party at Tenaya Lodge, Yosemite

 Combine a big party with a laid-back setting at the Pines Resort, which boasts of being the only lakefront resort near Yosemite.
-The resort’s New Year's Eve party includes a DJ, digital photo booth, party favors, and the all-important glass of Champagne at midnight, when fireworks go off over the lake.
+The resort’s “Winter Eras–New Year's Eve Party” includes a DJ spinning Taylor Swift hits, a digital photo booth, party favors, and the all-important glass of Champagne at midnight, when fireworks typically go off over the lake.

 Stay Up Late at Gilroy Gardens, Gilroy